tc39/proposal-async-context/README.md

 Compared to this proposal, `Zone` acts similar to the `AsyncTask` object in this proposal.
-However, there are differences of the basic concept between those two definitions. `AsyncTask`s declare a logical connection between multiple asynchronously executions.
+However, there are differences of the basic concept between those two definitions.
+The major motivation of `AsyncTask` is to declare a logical connection between multiple asynchronously executions.
+With these connections, the only use case in this proposal is to propagate the values of `AsyncLocal` correctly.
+However, many features still can be built on top of the connections built by `AsyncTask`.

 ## Node.js `domain` module